• Skip to primary navigation

 Make It Now:

-2. Open the pork chops package.
+2. Open the pork chops package and dry them off with a paper towel.
 Working over the packaging, season each side of the pork chops with the rub and press it in to help it stick.
 (Freezing instructions begin here.)

 3. In a large skillet (preferably nonstick or cast iron), heat oil over medium-high heat.
+The oil is ready when it’s shimmery.
 Place pork chops in the pan and sear each side for 60-90 seconds*.
-Be careful, as the oil may splatter.
-Use a lid if necessary.
-Reduce the heat to medium-low and cook 6-8 minutes (for 1 inch) and 10-12 minutes (for 1 1⁄2 inch), flipping halfway through until the internal temperature reads 145°F. (Note: For thinner pork chops, this cook time will be even less.
-It’s important to have a meat thermometer handy so you don’t over cook your chops.)
+(Be careful, as the oil may splatter.
+Partially cover with a lid, as necessary.)
+Reduce the heat to medium-low and cook 6-8 minutes (for 1-inch chops) and 10-12 minutes (for 1 1/2-inch cops), flipping halfway through until the internal temperature reads 145°F. (Note: For thinner pork chops, this cook time will be even less.
+It’s important to have a meat thermometer handy so you don’t overcook your chops.)

-4. Let pork chops rest for 5-10 minutes before serving.
+4. Let pork chops rest for about 5 minutes before serving.
+Cover with foil to keep them warm.

 *You may need to work in batches or use two pans to fit them all.